 Between the musicians and me, there was no literal common language apart from sound.
 This was a lovely experience, rehearsing entirely without words, unless we called on a translator, which we did less and less as time went by.

 Outside the rehearsal space, there was much talk of philosophy, painting, poems and nature.
-They found in me someone whose philosophical framing of music was very similar to theirs.
-They asked fascinating questions, and I found myself answering and articulating things that I have been contemplating a long time, but rarely discussed.
 Our conversations left me thinking about culture and identity, music as ritual, and the pursuit of stillness.